 For example, dominant criminal organizations, such as the Jalisco Cartel New Generation (CJNG) and the Zetas, have either splintered or are threatened by smaller groups that are diversifying their criminal portfolios and using brute force to conquer new territory.
-In this increasingly fragmented market, the survival of the cartels also depends on its ability to recruit and train its foot soldiers.
+In this increasingly fragmented market, the survival of the cartels also depends on recruitment and training of their foot soldiers.
 For obvious reasons, the world of cartel recruitment and training has largely remained in the shadows.

 CJNG is itself a splinter group of the Sinaloa Cartel that arose after the arrest and extradition of Joaquín Guzmán Loera, aka “El Chapo”.
 The Attorney General’s Office estimates that the cartel operates in 28 of the country’s 32 states.
 The group now faces its own breakaway faction in its home town of Guadalajara, the Nueva Plaza Cartel.
 CJNG also is at war with the Santa Rosa de Lima cartel over illicit activities, like oil theft in Guanajuato.

-A recent piece by Insight Crime, that was originally published in Spanish by Sin Embargo via Telemundo, provides a rare glimpse of the of the recruitment and training of new members by CJNG.
-It tells the story of Francisco, a name he has given to protect his identity, that meets a man a bar in a southern Mexico state, who he would later find out was one of the children of CJNG leader Nemesio Oseguera Cervantes, alias “El Mencho.”
+A recent piece by Insight Crime, which was originally published in Spanish by Sin Embargo via Telemundo, provides a rare glimpse of the recruitment and training of new members by CJNG cartel.
+It tells the story of Francisco, a name he has given to protect his identity, that meets a man at a bar in a southern Mexico state, who he would later find out was one of the children of CJNG leader Nemesio Oseguera Cervantes, alias “El Mencho.”
 Francisco says he was looking for a job as a security guard and was offered training in the mountains of Guadalajara.
 Yet, he would come to find out that he would be working for CJNG.

 Francisco spent three months in a training camp in Talpa de Allende, a municipality in western Jalisco state.
 He and his 19 companions were subjected to physical and psychological resistance tests, as well as loyalty tests.
 He tells the story of one recruit who failed to properly assemble a gun and was quickly killed by one of the cartel “trainers”.